saashub-it/qoq/packages/cli/README.md

     npm install @saashub/qoq-cli

+or run wizard directly via npx with

+    npx -y @saashub/qoq-cli --init

 ## Usage

-First of all we need to run configure wizard, You can do it intentionally by running:
+First of all, if not configured via npx we need to run wizard manually, You can do it intentionally by running:

     qoq --init